aurelilia/dotfiles/README.md

 To deploy this, first modify the `inventory` to contain the hostnames of the devices you want to deploy to, and change `remote_user` in `ansible.cfg`.

-For the locking script, you will need a Home Assistant token (lock state tracking).
+For the locking script, you can supply a Home Assistant token (lock state tracking).
 Supply with `-e "hassio_token=my_token"` when running `ansible-playbook`.
-If you don't want to use this feature, simply supply the token "NONE".
+If you don't want to use this feature, simply omit it.

 Lastly, you need some host vars.
 See `host_vars/host_vars.example` for a template, copy it to for example `host_vars/my_hostname.yml` and change accordingly (hostname should match